onja-org/w2_css_intro_to_animation/README.md

 2. Open `index.html` in your browser
 3. Follow the detailed instructions in `lab/README.md`
 4. Work through each playground's CSS file in order
+5. Run `npm test` to check if your tasks pass

 ## Prerequisites